aainura/DeckofCards/README.md

 ## Testing
 I used for loop and Asserted each field as Assert.assertNotNull method, assuring that the fields are not empty.
 __Test__ package has one test case which ensures status code and get correct success result.
+ I used Hamcrest library in the last statement in `TestResponses class` in method `VerifyDeckofCardsStatusCode()`.
+ It helped me to assert within the script.
 ##Additionals

-In addition to these works, I wanted to run Selenium Webdriver to test out the UI.
+In addition to these works, I would run Selenium Webdriver to test out the UI.
+However, this is purely related to API, I can do it if needed.
 BaseURI and Path are being read in Configuration.Properties file to avoid hard coding.

-To run the test, I used TestNG.
+To run the test, I used `TestNG` tool.